Joe Scarborough ‘Lawn Boy’ Comment: Dwayne ‘The Rock’ Johnson As President Like Lawn Boy Doing Surgery [Video]

 The interview began with talk about Johnson attending a private dinner with Hollywood benefactors like Morgan Freeman and James Cameron discussing the real possibility of “The Rock” becoming President Dwayne Johnson.

-Steve praised Johnson for having a personality that is oppositional to Donald Trump, therefore he surmised that Johnson could be a formidable opponent.
+Steve praised Johnson for having a personality that is entirely unlike Donald Trump, therefore he surmised that Johnson could be a formidable opponent.
 Joe, meanwhile, likened celebrities like Oprah and others entering the political presidential arena as a concept no better than Trump becoming president.
 That’s when Joe continued to say “lawn boy” several times in attempting to make the comparison of a low-level gardener attempting to perform something as complex as brain surgery.

 However, with Scarborough alleging that “‘The Rock’ doesn’t know any more about government than Donald Trump,” and continuing to use a “lawn boy” analogy to claim folks like Oprah and Johnson were allegedly unqualified for office, Joe is gaining backlash for the comparison on Twitter.